git-Abdul/git-Abdul/README.md

 ### studyBuddy
 A full-fledged Python application with scalability in mind.

-### dom --0.1.0
+### krypticBot
-A personal project involving a virus implementation in Python.
+A discord bot made in python using discord.py

 ## My Goals :star: